markschlosser/mini-universe/README.md

 # mini-universe

-Simulate 2D particle interactions with this software written in C.
+Simulate 2D interesting emergant particle interactions with this simple-but-complex software written in C. Specify infinitely configurable seed states using configuration files.
+Renders using symbols in a text-based command line or using actual pixels in OpenGL.

 ```
 .----------------------------------------------------------------.